 Yes, it is humanly not possible to remember passwords containing long digits for every account, for that you can use a password manager.

-Most of the manager will create a strong password with 64 digits and characters for every site you log in and remember that for you.
+Most of the managers will create a strong password with 64 digits and characters for every site you log in and remember that for you.
 All you need to remember is the main password for the password manager you are using.

 If you don’t prefer password managers then create strong alphanumeric passwords using numbers and special characters.
 Make sure to remember the password but do not save your passwords in the browser.